iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

    [credentials for the cloud provider](/doc/studio/user-guide/account-management#cloud-credentials)
 2. Create a [DVC experiment pipeline] in your project.
-Note that while the default [script for cloud experiments] runs a DVC pipeline, advanced users can run without a pipeline by modifying the script.
+Note that while the default [script for cloud experiments] runs a DVC pipeline, advanced users can run experiments without a pipeline by modifying the script.
 3. Create a `requirements.txt` file listing all Python packages required by the project.
 The default [script for cloud experiments] installs all requirements from `requirements.txt`, although advanced users can specify requirements